riteshn96/multi-cloud-kubernetes-pipeline/README.md

 *   **Secrets Management:** Jenkins credentials store all sensitive keys (AWS, Azure, Docker Hub).
 No secrets are hardcoded in the repository.
 *   **Multi-Cloud Strategy:** Deploying to both AWS and Azure demonstrates a strategy for high availability and avoiding vendor lock-in.
 *   **Pinned Dependencies for Reproducible Builds:** The `requirements.txt` file specifies exact versions for packages (e.g., `Werkzeug==2.2.2`).
 This prevents unexpected build failures caused by upstream library updates and ensures that the Docker image is built with the same dependencies every time, leading to highly predictable and stable builds.
+*   **Declarative Application Management (Kustomize):** Instead of using brittle `sed` commands to change the image tag in our Kubernetes manifests, we use `kustomize`.
+This allows us to declaratively manage our application configuration.
+The pipeline simply tells `kustomize` the new image tag, and `kustomize` handles the generation of the final manifest.
+This is cleaner, less error-prone, and makes it trivial to manage different configurations for different environments (like AWS vs. Azure).

 ---